 My business is also very faith-based.
 For me, even though it seemed very crazy because it was not my degree and I didn’t have insurance, I knew that this was a direct calling from the Lord so I answered that calling just on blind faith.

 Realistically, I knew I was not going to have the house with a pool.
 I was going to have a one-bedroom apartment, but I was going to have joy because I was not going to live with regret.

 Question 5: When you first started pursuing your dream did people call you crazy or did you find that people were supportive?

 No, most people were like, Really?
 What?
 Why?

 A part of that is healthy.
 If people were constantly flattering, you would be in this artificial reality.

 My personality, as most people knew, even though they were asking why, they expected things out of me because I had a history of doing what I said, following through, and striving to do my best.
 Most people who knew me, were like okay, she’s going to do it.
 Let’s just watch and see.

 At the same time, they were like, “Why soap?
 Are you sure?
 You don’t know anything about it?
 How are you going to do this?
 Where are you going to sell?”
 All good questions!

-Question 6: Do you Any specific advice that helped you with the criticism?
+Question 6: Do you have any specific advice that helped you with the criticism?

 There’s a lot of fear in life and to see somebody who is going forward in faith and not letting fear hold them back; I think is refreshing.